dojot/docs/source/using-api-interface.rst

 ..
 ATTENTION::
-    Some Linux distributions, Debian-based Linux distributions in particular, have two packages for `mosquitto`_ - one containing tools to access it (i.e. mosquitto_pub and mosquitto_sub for publishing messages and subscribing to topics) and another one containing the MQTT broker too.
+    Some Linux distributions, Debian-based ones in particular, have two packages for `mosquitto`_ - one containing tools to access it (i.e. mosquitto_pub and mosquitto_sub for publishing messages and subscribing to topics) and another one containing the MQTT broker too.
     In this tutorial, only the tools from package `mosquitto-clients` on Debian-based Linux